Icenium/bond-content/grocery-list/lesson-2.md

 ### Step 4.
 Configure permissions

 Backend Services automates the tricky process of registering and managing user accounts.
 In this lesson you'll create user accounts, configure your backend to use them, and add a login screen to your application.
-To start, let's add a new user to your Backend Services project.
+To start, let's add a new user to your app.

 <hr data-action="start" />